CARLI/select/docs/test-workflow.md

 ## Browser Client - Section End-To-End Tests

 * To run all end-to-end tests once: `grunt test:e2e`
-* To run end-to-end tests against an already running server: `grunt protractor`
+* To run individual end-to-end tests against an already running server: `protractor --specs <files>`

-### Grunt Serve
+### Grunt Protractor Server
-The `grunt serve` command automatically starts a background Protractor (webdriver-manager) server.
-To run end-to-end tests once, run `grunt protractor` in a different terminal.
+The `grunt serve:protractor` command automatically starts a background Protractor (webdriver-manager) server.
+To run specific end-to-end tests, run `protractor --specs <files>` in the browserClient directory.

 ### Single Run
 You can just run `grunt test:e2e` to build the project and run the end-to-end tests once.

 ## ABOUT